OscarGLorenz/SimpleRandomTeleport/README.md

 # SimpleRandomTeleport
-A Teleport plugin for Bukkit.
+A Teleport plugin for Spigot.
 Overworld, Nether and The End.
 [1.8.8] and [1.9]

 Features: